 - Select the Bug icon linked to Test Steps or Submit Defect linked to a Test Run in the TestPad.

-- The Mapped Project will be attached before Defect Type and auto displayed in the Project drop-down list, corresponding to the selected Defect Type.
+The Mapped Project will be attached before Defect Type and auto-displayed in the Project drop-down list, corresponding to the selected Defect Type.

-- The Defect Submission form will be loaded.
+The Defect Submission form displays.

 - If you have the qTest Integration Browser Plugin installed, qTest Manager will open the Rally Create Defect form.
 You are required to login before submitting defects.

 - If you DO NOT install the browser plugin, qTest Manager will open the qTest Defect Submission form with integrated fields from Rally.
-Defect fields will be auto-filled as configured
+Defect Fields will be auto-filled as configured.

-- The system will return Defect ID with Summary and the latest Defect Status from Rally attached to the Bug icon.
+The System will return Defect ID with Summary and the latest Defect Status from Rally attached to the Bug icon.

 Review Rally Defect After Submission

-The following links will be displayed in the Defect page in Rally:
+The following links will be displayed in the Defect Page in Rally: